-Vaxxas' technology can be used to improve vaccination in a number of key ways.
+Vaxxas’ technology can be used to enhance vaccination in a number of key ways.
 Leveraging the potent immune response and thermostability of Vaxxas' proprietary HD-MAP along with its other benefits, the company is targeting initial applications in infectious disease and oncology in four distinct commercial segments:

 • Pandemic Response: Responding to pandemics, such as COVID-19 and pandemic flu